-The notice also instructs businesses to pay a $487 fee within 14 days of receipt or else they will be "administratively dissolved/revoked and an additional fee will be due if the entity is removed from our database due to nonpayment."
+The notice instructs businesses to pay $487 within 14 days of receipt or be "administratively dissolved/revoked and an additional fee will be due if the entity is removed from our database due to nonpayment."

 Only the Corporation Division of the Office of the Secretary of State registers business entities in Oregon, including domestic and foreign (i.e. out-of-state) business corporations, nonprofit corporations, limited liability companies, limited partnerships, limited liability partnerships and assumed business names.

 The National Business Registration isn't registered to do business in Oregon.